-Commonwealth Games England have today announced that Mark Osikoya will become the new CEO of Commonwealth Games England.
+Commonwealth Games England has today announced that Mark Osikoya will become the new CEO of Commonwealth Games England.

 Mark will be replacing Paul Blanchard who has stepped down after two successful Commonweath Games on the Gold Coast in Australia and the highly successful Games in Birmingham last summer.